List of university a cappella groups in the United Kingdom: Aquapella

-Aquapella are the University of Bath's first contemporary A cappella group.
-Founded by Civil Engineering student Andrew Hakes in 2011, they competed in the Voice Festival UK for the first time in 2012.
-Since then, they have released an EP Lambda in 2016, won the UK ICCA finals in 2017 and VoiceFest UK in 2018.
-They embarked on their first UK tour, I Wouldn't Be, in 2017/2018.

-Bath Spa University

-No Direction

-No Direction are a six-part all-male A cappella vocal ensemble who started in late 2012, and are the university's best acknowledged A cappella/barbershop group.
-The group formed during rehearsals for the university's production of The Magic Flute by Mozart, and since then have played in several venues around Bath.
-They have become well known for their comedic style, with several arrangements written by group members.
-Their repertoire has an extensive range, from classic, well-known songs such as 'The Longest Time' by Billy Joel to more modern songs such as 'Tribute' by Tenacious D and others, including some contemporary rap songs.
+Aquapella won an 'Outstanding Musicality' award in their regional heat in the 2013 Voice Festival UK and reached the semi-final in 2015.
+In 2016 they reached the final for the first time, winning the 'Outstanding Musicality' award.
+They released an EP Lambda in 2015.

+They won the UK ICCA semi-final in 2017 and 2019, and came third in 2023.
+In 2020, they won the 'Exceptional Choreography' award at the first Open A cappella Competition and were runners-up in 2023, again winning the 'Exceptional Choreography' award.

 University of Birmingham

-The University of Birmingham's A cappella society, A Cappella Birmingham, currently has seven groups - two all-female, and seven mixed.
-One former group at the university - The Sons of Pitches - has since become an external group, and performs professionally.

 The Sons of Pitches

-The Sons of Pitches is an all-male A cappella group formed in October 2010 by Mark Nathan.
+The Sons of Pitches is an all-male a cappella group formed in October 2010by Mark Nathan.
 In 2011, they took part in the inaugural Birmingham semifinal of the Voice Festival UK.
 In 2012, they won the Birmingham semifinal of Voice Festival UK, and competed at the final in London.
 They returned to the London finals again in 2013 where they received more awards than any other group in the competition, being recognised for 'Outstanding Arrangement', 'Outstanding Vocal Percussion', 'Outstanding Choreography/Stagecraft' and 'Outstanding Performance', but ultimately lost overall to Vive from Guildhall.
 However, just a few weeks later The Sons of Pitches won the 'International Wildcard Round' of the International Championships of Collegiate A Cappella (ICCA), and competed in the International Finals at The Town Hall, New York City, on 20 April 2013.

-In September and October 2015 The Sons of Pitches were one of the A cappella groups who appeared in the Gareth Malone BBC television series, The Naked Choir.
+In September and October 2015 The Sons of Pitches were one of the a cappella groups who appeared in the Gareth Malone BBC television series, The Naked Choir.
 The choir won the competition.

 The Uptone Girls

-The Birmingham Songbirds was an all-female A cappella group.
+The Birmingham Songbirds was an all-female a cappella group.
 In 2012 they reached the Birmingham semifinal of the Voice Festival UK.
 Later that year, they changed their name to 'The Uptone Girls'.